 August 17 - 19, 2015

 MSC 2015 will offer a forum for the exchange and discussion of research, ideas, and cutting-edge breakthroughs in translational regenerative medicine.
-Online registration and poster abstract submission will open in 2015.
+Online registration and poster abstract submission is now open.
 Like previous years, we will accept abstracts for presentation both in poster format and potentially accepted for platform presentation during the main program as well.
 Deadline is July 20, 2015 for poster abstract submission.

 What does MSC stand for?

 For our conference “Multipotent Stem Cell” but also Mesenchymal Stem Cell, Medicinal Signaling Cell, Mesenchymal Stromal Cell, and Marrow Stem Cell.

 The breadth of topics from basic discovery through model validation, clinical product development, and therapeutic application, in addition to the links between academic and commercial labs, make this conference imperative for industrial researchers, academic investigators, IP and regulatory specialists, biotechnology development investors and post-doctoral and graduate students.

 Why should you attend?